Aubameyang set to miss crunch Chelsea clash after VAR red card against Crystal Palace | Goal.com

 Aubameyang set to miss crunch Chelsea clash after VAR red card against Crystal Palace

-Skipper Aubameyang gave the visitors an early lead at Selhurst Park, finishing off a fine passing move after being played through by partner in crime Alexandre Lacazette and seeing the Gunners go in 1-0 up at half time.
+Aubameyang gave the visitors an early lead at Selhurst Park, finishing off a fine passing move after being played through by Alexandre Lacazette to ensure the Gunners went in 1-0 up at half time.

-A deflected shot from Jordan Ayew saw the ball loop over the head of Bernd Leno, however, restoring parity for the Eagles midway through the second half and leaving the match in the balance.
+A deflected shot from Jordan Ayew saw the ball loop over the head of Bernd Leno, however, to restore parity for the Eagles midway through the second half and leave the match in the balance.

 With three points still up for grabs for both sides, Palace's Max Meyer looked to break down the flank before a late challenge from Aubameyang brought the attacker down.